Battle of Westerplatte: Prelude

 On 25 August 1939, the German pre-dreadnought battleship Schleswig-Holstein, under the pretext of making a courtesy call, sailed into Danzig harbour, anchoring 150 m from Westerplatte.
 On board was a Marinestosstruppkompanie (marine shock-troop company) of 225 marines under Lieutenant Wilhelm Henningsen.
 On land the Germans had the SS Heimwehr Danzig force of 1,500 men under Police General Friedrich-Georg Eberhardt.
 In overall command was Captain Gustav Kleikamp, aboard Schleswig-Holstein.
 Initially, the marines were ordered to attack on the morning of 26 August 1939, on that day Kleikamp moved the battleship farther upstream, and as a result, Sucharski put his garrison on heightened alert.
 Shortly before the German disembarkation, the orders were rescinded as Adolf Hitler had postponed hostilities on learning of the Polish-British Common Defence Pact, signed the day before, on 25 August 1939, and that Italy was hesitant about its obligations under the Pact of Steel.

 Neither Eberhardt nor Kleikamp had specific information on the Polish defences.
 The Germans assumed that preliminary bombardment would soften up the fortifications enough for the marines to capture Westerplatte.
 Kleikamp had been assured by the Danzig Police that "Westerplatte would be taken in 10 minutes."
 Eberhardt himself was more cautious, estimating that "a few hours" would be needed to overcome the Polish garrison, which the Germans estimated at no more than 100 men.
+The battle was fought at the semi - fortified supply depot on the Westerplatte peninsula at the mouth of the Vistula river north of Danzig (Gdansk).